What is a Broker?

 What is a Structured Settlement Broker?

 A structured settlement broker is someone that holds at least an active life insurance license in one or more states and carrier appointments, who provides professional advice and places structured settlement annuities and other qualified funding assets.
-Structured settlement brokers may hold other professional licenses and provide settlement planning advice and placement of financial vehicles pursuant to professional licenses.
+Structured settlement brokers may hold other professional licenses and provide settlement planning advice and placement of financial vehicles pursuant to their professional licenses.

 How is a Structured Settlement Broker Compensated?